 FTI PROGRAM:

 We offer a mini-summer camp program during your weekend.
-In fact, there is so much to do and see you have to plan your activities to reduce scheduling conflicts.
+In fact, there is so much to do and see you must plan your activities to reduce scheduling conflicts.

 - Saturday morning at TBA.